 Served on the Board of Directors of: FUSION The Ontario Clay and Glass Association, The Ontario Crafts Council,

-The Grey-Bruce Arts Council, and I'm currently serving as Chairman of The Owen Sound Artists'
+The Grey-Bruce Arts Council, and I served as Chairman of The Owen Sound Artists'

 I enjoy photography as much as ceramics.
 My photographs have received national magazine awards, and have appeared in publications such as National Geographic Magazine, Canadian Geographic Magazine, The Journal Science, Natural History Magazine, Photo Life Magazine, Astronomy Magazine, Sky & Telescope Magazine, SkyNews Magazine, Adbusters Magazine, and the Journal of the Royal Astronomical Society of Canada.
 They have also been published in science texts used in Canada, the U.S., the U.K. and Asia.

-Author of about 100 ceramic related articles for various Canadian, American, British and Australian magazines.
+Author of over 100 ceramic related articles for various Canadian, American, British and Australian magazines.
+An article I wrote about science and craft for Studio Magazine is available here.

 Work represented in the books: